 PSR is also a green and socially responsible development.
 Reclamation is known as an effective technology to address climate change impact among international expert institutions like the UN Intergovernmental Panel on Climate Change (IPCC).

 PSR’s development will strictly heed IPCC reports and the Low Carbon Cities Framework (LCCF).
 This, along with the fact PSR is a state project subject to regulations and audits, will ensure the project is carried out with high levels of transparency and good governance.

 PSR will be designed to protect the reclaimed land from floods and rising sea levels.
 It will reserve 20% of land for green parks, mangroves, water canals, wetlands, floodplains and bioswales to enhance biodiversity, cooling the environment by one to two degrees Celsius.

-PSR’s master planning stresses heavily on reducing carbon emissions by 40% by cutting travel wait time and fuel consumption through smart city features; and providing a greener multi-modal transportation system that uses waterways, rail, electric buses and bicycles.
-The Green Tech Park will use 100% renewable energy while super low energy (SLE) buildings halve energy use.
+PSR’s master planning stresses heavily on reducing carbon emissions by 40 per cent by cutting travel wait time and fuel consumption through smart city features; and providing a greener multi-modal transportation system that uses waterways, rail, electric buses and bicycles.
+The Green Tech Park will use 100 per cent renewable energy while super low energy (SLE) buildings halve energy use.

-PSR’s water recycling sewage plant, rainwater harvesting system and household water-saving devices will lower freshwater demand by 70%.
+PSR’s water recycling sewage plant, rainwater harvesting system and household water-saving devices will lower freshwater demand by 70 per cent.
 Sustainable waste management will facilitate waste separation and recycling.
 The development also plans to convert commercial food waste to renewable energy.

 Khoo Salma said NGOs were “stonewalled”.
 In truth, they have enjoyed unrestrained freedom to speak their views on PSR in the media, state-organised townhalls, protests and attend the National Physical Planning Council meeting chaired by the Prime Minister in April 2019, which was unprecedented.
 They were also appointed as city councillors.